-Some companies have been forced to stop altogether during lockdown, while many more have managed to adapt their working ways to the current economic climate.
+Some companies have been forced to stop altogether during the lockdown, while many more have adapted their working ways to the current economic climate.

 However you’ve used your time – whether that’s training staff or compiling cash flow forecasts – now is the perfect time to work out the best way to take your business forward.

-If you’re a business owner or a company director and you are worried about the coming months and years, one step you may not yet have considered is restructuring which, if done correctly, can greatly aid a business’s recovery.
+If you’re a business owner or a company director and you are worried about the coming months and years.
+One step you may not yet have considered is restructuring, which can significantly aid a business’s recovery if done correctly.

 Why would I need to restructure my business?

-Restructuring comes in two main forms: financial restructuring, when businesses have debts and tax considerations they may be struggling with, and organisation restructuring, when a company’s organisational structure has become inefficient.
+The restructuring comes in two primary forms: financial restructuring, when businesses have debts and tax considerations they may be struggling with, and organisation restructuring, when a company’s organisational structure has become inefficient.

 In the case of an effective business restructuring, you will need the joint efforts of business experts, your management team, and any key shareholders.

-If you choose to restructure your business, it’s usually because it is being faced with financial challenges, or because you are going through a formal insolvency process such as administration.
+If you choose to restructure your business, it’s usually because it is faced with financial challenges or going through a formal insolvency process such as administration.

 You may also decide a restructure is a suitable solution if you want to change something within your company.

-This can be due to financial reasons or macro- and micro-economic factors which can change the way in which a company operates.
+This can be due to financial reasons or macro- and micro-economic factors that can change how a company operates.
 The Covid-19 outbreak is a prime example of this.

 When is restructuring right for my business?